mirovarga/bl/README.md

 (and directories) from the `templates` directory are copied to the `static` directory.

-> Draft posts are ignored when generating the files.
+> Draft posts (with `draft: yes` in their front matter) are ignored when generating the files.

+> Standalone posts (with `standalone: yes` in their front matter) aren't automatically added to the index and tag pages but have to be linked to manually in templates.

 ### The `build` Command Reference